elm-tooling/elm-tooling-cli/README.md

 binary="$dir/elm-tooling/$name$version"
 ```

-With the above example (and assuming that the `ELM_HOME` environment variable) the following two binaries should exist:
+With the above example (and assuming that the `ELM_HOME` environment variable is not set) the following two binaries should exist:

 - `~/.elm/elm-tooling/elm0.19.1`
 - `~/.elm/elm-tooling/elm-format0.8.3`